awaregroup/IIALab/labs/Lab03.md

 |IoT Edge|This is an important component for the labs further on.
 This allows you to manage your IoT Edge devices in a similar fashion to the IoT Devices.|
 |Message Routing|Core to IoT Hub is a messaging platform - the ability to send messages from the Device-to-Cloud and Cloud-to-Device.
 Message routes allow you to forward device messages to other Azure services.
 There is a route configured in this solution that allows the telemetry to flow through to Time Series Insights.

+**Hint:** In preparation for the next step in the lab, either choose 'Resource groups' under Favorites or using the breadcrumb trail (at the top middle of the screen) click on 'Resource groups' to take you back to the higher level.

 ### 2.2 - Device Provisioning Service (DPS)

 DPS allows devices to be embedded with an organization specific key, that allows them to register against a specific IoT Hub on first boot.
 This enables device builders to easily manufacture a fleet of devices and have them register against centrally managed IoT Hubs.